Captain Hook: Lost Girls

 Iain Glen plays Hook in the 2022 film The Lost Girls.

 Peter Pan's Neverland Nightmare

 Captain Hook appears in Peter Pan's Neverland Nightmare, portrayed by Charity Kase.
 In the film, he was abducted by Peter 15 years ago, and is depicted as a heavily mutilated individual, chained and his hand replaced with a hook.

+Hook (2025 film)

+Captain Hook is the main antagonist of Andrea M. Catinelli's British indie horror film Hook, portrayed by Stephen Staley.
+In the film, James is a drug addict who has an obsession with Wendy.
+After killing her brother and Tiger Lily, James has his hand chopped off by Peter.
+Eighteen years pass and before going on a birthday trip with her friends, Peter and Wendy's daughter Lily discovers the shocking truth that James Hook is her birth father.
+Hook has escaped police custody and sets out for revenge.

 In television

 Peter Pan (1976 musical)

 Captain Hook appears in Peter Pan (1976), portrayed by Danny Kaye.

 Peter Pan – The Animated Series (no boken)

 Captain Hook appears in Peter Pan: The Animated Series, voiced by Chikao Ohtsuka.
 This version's personality is far closer to the original character from Barrie's novel.
 Apart from wanting to destroy Pan, he is also eager to become Neverland's first king.
 Hook has a second hook-hand which resembles a crab claw.

 Peter Pan and the Pirates

 Captain Hook appears in Peter Pan and the Pirates, voiced by Tim Curry.
 This version harkens closer to the original depiction of the character, being ruthless and cunning.